junxit/us-congress-bills-110/bill.md

 - **(12)** Few people have played a greater role in shaping the history of the United States than Alice Paul.
 - **(13)** Alice Paul is an example to all Americans of what one person can do to make a difference for millions of people.

 ## § 3.
-Congressional Gold Medal
+Congressional gold medal

-- **(a)** *Presentation authorized* The Speaker of the House of Representatives and the President pro tempore of the Senate shall make appropriate arrangements for the posthumous presentation, on behalf of the Congress, of a gold medal of appropriate design in commemoration of Alice Paul, in recognition of her role in the women’s suffrage movement and in advancing equal rights for women.
+- **(a)** *Presentation authorized* The Speaker of the House of Representatives and the President pro tempore of the Senate shall make appropriate arrangements for the presentation, on behalf of the Congress, of a gold medal of appropriate design in commemoration of Alice Paul, in recognition of her role in the women’s suffrage movement and in advancing equal rights for women.
+- **(b)** *Presentation and display* The medal referred to in subsection (a) shall be presented jointly to representatives of the Alice Paul Institute and the Sewall-Belmont House, to be shared equally and displayed as appropriate.
-- **(b)** *Design and striking* For purposes of the presentation referred to in subsection (a), the Secretary of the Treasury (hereafter in this Act referred to as the “Secretary”) shall strike a gold medal with suitable emblems, devices, and inscriptions, to be determined by the Secretary.
+- **(c)** *Design and striking* For purposes of the presentation referred to in subsection (a), the Secretary of the Treasury (hereafter in this Act referred to as the “Secretary”) shall strike a gold medal with suitable emblems, devices, and inscriptions, to be determined by the Secretary.

 ## § 4.
 Duplicate medals